bugzilla/bugzilla/docs/en/rst/api/core/v1/user.rst

 --------

 Allows for validating a user's API key, token, or username and password.
-If sucessfully authenticated, it returns simple information about the logged in user.
+If successfully authenticated, it returns simple information about the logged in user.

 **Request**